Two-view Graph Neural Networks for Knowledge Graph Completion: Introduction

-\begin{itemize} \item We present WGE---equivalent to VVGE to abbreviate Two-View Graph Embedding---that proposes a new encoder architecture of leveraging two vanilla GNNs directly on the entity-focused and relation-focused graph structures, followed by a weighted score function to compute the triple scores.
+\begin{itemize} \item We present WGE for KG completion, that first proposes to transform a given KG into entity- and relation-focused graph structures and then introduces a new encoder architecture to learn entity and relation embeddings from these two graph structures.

-\item We conduct extensive experiments to compare our WGE with other strong GNN-based baselines on three new and difficult benchmark datasets CoDEx-S, CoDEx-M, and CoDEx-L \cite{safavi2020codex}.
-The experiments show that WGE outperforms the baselines and other up-to-date KG embedding models and produces state-of-the-art results on the three challenging datasets for the KG completion task. \end{itemize}
+\item To verify model effectiveness, we conduct extensive experiments to compare our WGE with other strong GNN-based baselines on seven benchmark datasets, including FB15K-237 \citep{toutanova-chen-2015-observed} and six new and difficult datasets of CoDEx-S, CoDEx-M, CoDEx-L, LitWD1K, LitWD19K and LitWD48K \citep{safavi2020codex,LiterallyWikidata}.
+The experiments show that WGE outperforms the GNN-based baselines and other competitive KG embedding models on these seven datasets.